On the Complexity of Neural Computation in Superposition: Further details and correctness of our 2-AND construction

 In the analysis that follows, we frequently make use of Chernoff bounds \cite{chernoff} to prove high probability results.
 In all cases, we use the following form of the bound:

-We always use {\em with high probability} to mean with probability at most $O(1/m^c)$, where $c$ can be made arbitrarily large by adjusting the constants in the algorithm hidden by the Big-O notation.
 As mentioned above, our algorithms are always correct for all inputs.
 In our method of constructing the algorithm, there is a small probability that the construction will not work correctly (with high probability it will work).
 However, we can detect whether this happened by trying all pairs of inputs being active, and verifying that the algorithm works correctly.
-If it does not, then we restart the construction process from scratch, repeating until the algorithm works correctly (but these restarts do not add appreciably to the expected running time of the process of constructing the algorithm).
+If it does not, then we restart the construction process from scratch, repeating until the algorithm works correctly.
+These restarts do not add appreciably to the expected running time of the process of constructing the algorithm.
+Also, the resulting neural network itself never uses randomness.
+This also means that we can chain together an unlimited number of these constructions for different 2-AND (and other) functions, without accumulating error or probability of an incorrect result.